cbenaveen/datastructures-algorithms-in-java/README.md

 # datastructures-algorithms-in-java
-All my data structures and algorithms work using Java8.
+All my data structures and algorithms work using Java.